 Respiratory Distress Observation Scale (RDOS)

-Quantifies respiratory distress in patients who are unable to self-report symptoms.
+Quantifies observable respiratory distress in patients unable to self-report symptoms.

-Examples: eyes wide open, facial tension, furrowed brow, mouth open, teeth together.
+Examples: wide eyes, facial tension, furrowed brow, open mouth, or clenched teeth.

 RDOS, or the Respiratory Distress Observation Scale, is an observer-rated clinical scale used to assess respiratory distress or dyspnea in patients who cannot reliably describe their symptoms themselves.
 It was developed for patients unable to self-report dyspnea, especially in palliative and end-of-life settings.